Rajvi-P/phylogenetics-final/notebook-log.md

 **Completed - using ClustalW**

-___Description:___ ClustalW is a software used for multiple sequence alignment of nucleotides.
+<u>Description:<u> ClustalW is a software used for multiple sequence alignment of nucleotides.

 It is the most user friendly and performs quality alignments using progressive alignment methods.

-___Assumptions:___ all aligned sequences are evolutionarily related, rate of change in sequences is constant
+Assumptions: all aligned sequences are evolutionarily related, rate of change in sequences is constant

-___Limitations:___ struggles to align distantly related sequences, takes very long to align big number of sequences
+Limitations: struggles to align distantly related sequences, takes very long to align big number of sequences

 Code:
 ```